uberto/kondor-json/README.md

 JCustomer.parseJson(jsonString).orThrow()
 ```

-this throw an exception if there is an error.
+this throws an exception if there is an error.

 1. orNull()